What goes on in the Hatha Yoga Class?

 - Don’t eat a heavy meal just before you come to your yoga class.

-What goes on in a Restorative Yoga Class?
+What goes on in a Relax and Restore Yoga Class?

 Less movement than a Hatha yoga class.
 Enjoy gentle stretches before centring your breath and body.
 The focus is on aligning the physical and mental through the practice of stillness or gentle movements for extended periods of time.